hupili/engg4030/src/t10-bindings/index.md

 ---
 template: tutorial.html
-title: Python Bindings of Hadoop and GraphLab
+title: Hadoop and GraphLab in IPython Notebook
 ---

-# Python Bindings of Hadoop and GraphLab
+# Hadoop and GraphLab in IPython Notebook

 ## Summary of current works